Bernardo Dovizi: Biography

 He received a substantial literary training, and became a preceptor and boon companion of Giovanni dei Medici, the future Pope Leo X (from 1513 to his death in 1521).
 In November 1494, when the Medici were banished, he supported them.
 Soon afterwards he was rewarded with the protection of Julius II and many honours at the Roman court.
 In 1513 his arduous efforts on behalf of his lifelong patron secured the election of Giovanni dei Medici to the pontifical throne.

-Leo X repaid such services by naming him a Cardinal in the Consistory of 23 September 1513, and appointing him Cardinal Deacon of S. Maria in Porticu.
+Leo X repaid such services by naming him a Cardinal in the Consistory of 23 September 1513, and appointing him Cardinal Deacon of S. Maria in Portico.
 Leo continued to show his favor by appointing Bibbiena his treasurer and entrusting him with many important missions, among them the command of the Papal army in the War of Urbino (1517) and a legation to France (1518).
 Later on, the cardinal's strong sympathies for France lost him Leo's confidence.
 As cardinal he steadily extended his generous patronage of the arts - he was a close friend of Raphael, whom he had known since his youth, and arranged his engagement to his niece.
 Raphael painted a number of works for him, including frescoes of a classical and erotic style for his bathroom in the Vatican.